Skip to Content

 Once your souvenirs are tucked away in your luggage, it’s time to enjoy your last night in Rio.

-➤ Take a 1-Hour Samba Lesson to experience this intrinsic part of Brazilian culture and showcase your newly acquired skills when you get home.
+▶️ Take a Samba Class in Copacabana to experience this intrinsic part of Brazilian culture and showcase your newly acquired skills when you get home.
 Choose the type of Samba you want to learn and enjoy this crash course in which you’ll have plenty of fun!
 You’ll also get a CD with the music to continue your dances after the trip. ➥ BOOK IT HERE

-➤ Take your Samba lessons to another level by combining the Samba class with a night out in Rio.
+▶️ Take your Samba lessons to another level by combining the Samba Class with a Samba night Tour.
 You’ll enjoy a 1-hour dance class to get the hang of it, and then head out to explore Rio de Janeiro’s nightlife and show your Samba moves at a local club. ➥ BOOK IT HERE

 • Stefania Guglielmi